What makes GFS different from other girls’ youth groups?

-Studies have shown that accessing single-sex space is important for girls and young women.
+Studies have shown that accessing single-gender spaces is important for girls and young women.
 A review by YWCA and Girlguiding UK found that girls and young women were enthusiastic about having time away from boys.
-They also found that single-sex spaces encouraged girls to take more risks, express themselves and develop their self-confidence.
+They also found that single-gender spaces encouraged girls to take more risks, express themselves and develop their self-confidence.
 In mixed gender settings, boys tended to dominate the space which reduced girls’ confidence.
-A single-sex environment also helps girls and young women to think about and challenge gender stereotypes.
+A single-gender environment also helps girls and young women to think about and challenge gender stereotypes.

 What about boys?

 In the same way that a charity addressing one kind of illness does not negate the importance of others, focusing attention on the needs of girls does not dismiss the serious issues facing boys and men.

 While we specialise in empowering girls and young women, we fully support organisations that work to tackling issues faced by boys and young men, such as Future Men, Beyond Equality and Lads Need Dads.